 We have successfully completed two clinical trials of AM-111 that demonstrated its favorable safety profile and efficacy in treating ASNHL.
-We have benefited several times from engaging in a protocol assistance procedure with the EMA, most recently for the design of the Phase 3 clinical development.
-We are conducting two pivotal Phase 3 trials in the treatment of idiopathic sudden sensorineural hearing loss, titled HEALOS and ASSENT.
-HEALOS is enrolling patients in Europe and Asia and ASSENT has commenced enrollment in the U.S., Canada and South Korea.
+We have benefited several times from engaging in a protocol assistance procedure with the EMA and exchanges with the FDA.
+The design of our pivotal Phase 3 clinical trials was based on the outcomes from our Phase 2 clinical trial and our discussions with the EMA and FDA.
+We initiated two pivotal Phase 3 trials in the treatment of idiopathic sudden sensorineural hearing loss, titled HEALOS and ASSENT.
+HEALOS enrolled patients in Europe and Asia and ASSENT has enrolled patients in the U.S., Canada and South Korea.